Chairman Hood Releases Select Accomplishments from April 2019 to January 2021

 - A January 14, 2021 proposed rule (opens new window) expanding the list of permissible activities and services for credit union service organizations.

 Advancing Communities through Education

 Informed consumers who have a strong foundation in personal finance are essential to a healthy credit union system.
 A core credit union mission, therefore, is that of promoting financial literacy.
 The NCUA has worked to advance financial literacy and personal finance education efforts and — along with other governmental, private sector, and non-profit partners — has participated in national financial literacy initiatives.
 The agency’s efforts in this area include:

-- Hosting, on March 11, 2020, a webinar titled, “Financial Inclusion: Pathways to Serving the Underserved,” (opens new window) that shared valuable insights into serving low-income and underserved communities and outline best practices.
+- Hosting, on March 11, 2020, a webinar titled, “Financial Inclusion: Pathways to Serving the Underserved,” (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) that shared valuable insights into serving low-income and underserved communities and outline best practices.